 Auto accidents involving injuries to unborn children are always harrowing.
 These are complicated cases.
 They often involve in-depth investigations and expert witnesses.
 We hope you never have to deal with this situation.

 If you need help, you should talk to a sympathetic Maryland personal injury lawyer.
 Please use seat belts correctly.
 A few inches of positioning may be the difference between a seat belt saving your child and causing an injury.
-Call the Law Offices of Randolph Rice today for a free consultation at (410) 694-7291.
+Call the Rice, Murtha & Psoras today for a free consultation at (410) 694-7291.